VaibhavKansagara/Faceapp/README.md

 ### Step 2.
 Import the sample app to Android Studio

 Open the TensorFlow source code in Android Studio.
-To do this, open Android Studio and select `Import Projects (Gradle, Eclipse ADT, etc.)`, setting the folder to `examples/lite/examples/style_transfer/android`
+To do this, open Android Studio and select `Import Projects (Gradle, Eclipse ADT, etc.)`and add this Faceapp.

 ### Step 3.
 Run the Android app